BlasBenito/spatialRF/README.md

 package, takes a fitted model as input.
 Such fitted model already has the training data, the names of the response and the predictors, the distance matrix, the distance thresholds, and the hyperparameters used to fit the model, all stored in the slot `ranger.arguments`.
+All modeling functions in the package use the values stored in this slot to make it easy for the user to move a model from one function to the other.

 ``` r
 names(model.non.spatial$ranger.arguments)